scalar-labs/scalar-kubernetes/docs/RegularCheck.md

 # What you might want to check on a regular basis

 Most of the components deployed by scalar-k8s are self-healing with the help of the managed k8s services and k8s self-healing capability.
 There are also configured alerts that occur when some unexpected behavior happens.
 Thus, there shouldn't be so many things to do day by day for running a service with scalar-k8s.
 However, it is recommended to check the status of a system on a regular basis to see if everything is working fine.
-Here is the list of things you might want to do on a basis.
+Here is the list of things you might want to do on a regular basis.

 ## Kubernetes

-### Check Scalar DL pods
+### Check if Pods are all healthy statues

 ```console
 $ kubectl get po -o wide